 Vitamin B5 (Pantothenic Acid): Benefits, Sources, and Daily Needs

-Vitamin B5, also known as pantothenic acid, is an essential water-soluble vitamin that plays a crucial role in maintaining overall health.
-It supports energy production, skin health, cholesterol balance, and even helps the body manage stress.
-Since the body cannot store Vitamin B5, it must be consumed daily through diet.
+Vitamin B5, also called pantothenic acid, is a vital water-soluble vitamin that plays a key role in energy production, skin health, heart function, and stress management.
+Since the body cannot store Vitamin B5, you must include it in your daily diet.

 -